-In 2019, the Compensation Committee met three (3) times.
+In 2020, the Compensation Committee met three (3) times.
 The Compensation Committee has a written charter approved by the Board that is compliant with the standards of the Nasdaq.
 The Compensation Committee reviews and reassesses the adequacy of its charter on an annual basis.
 A copy of the Compensation Committee charter is available on the investors section of our website (at www.catalystbiosciences.com) under the heading "Governance Highlights."
 The responsibilities of the Compensation Committee include the following:

-- reviewing periodically Catalyst's compensation philosophy and the adequacy of compensation plans and programs for its executive officers and other employees; - the appointment, compensation and oversight of any compensation expert, legal counsel or other adviser that the Compensation Committee determines to engage and the consideration of factors relevant to such expert's, counsel's or adviser's independence; - reviewing the performance of its Chief Executive Officer and establishing the compensation of all of its executive officers;
+- reviewing periodically Catalyst's compensation philosophy and the adequacy of compensation plans and programs for its executive officers and other employees; - the appointment, compensation and oversight of any compensation expert, legal counsel or other adviser that the Compensation Committee determines to engage and the consideration of factors relevant to such expert's, counsel's or adviser's independence; - · reviewing the performance of its Chief Executive Officer and establishing the compensation of all of its executive officers; - · approving employment, severance and change in control agreements, and any amendments, for Catalyst's executive officers; - administering (or overseeing the administration of) Catalyst's stock option and other equity-based plans and other employee benefit and incentive plans, to the extent consistent with their respective terms; - assessing annually any risks associated with its compensation policies and practices; - reviewing and discussing with management its Compensation Discussion and Analysis disclosure and formally recommending to the Board that it be included in its Annual Report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement), to the extent required of the Company; - making a recommendation to the Board with respect to the Board's recommendation to its stockholders on any proposal that its stockholders approve the compensation of its Named Executive Officers on an advisory basis; - making a recommendation to the Board, at least once every six years, whether to submit the compensation of its Named Executive Officers to an advisory vote of its stockholders every one, two or three years; - preparing the report of the Compensation Committee required by applicable SEC rules to be included in its Annual Report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement); - · periodically evaluating and making recommendations to the Board concerning the compensation of non-employee directors; and - form and delegate authority to subcommittees when it considers appropriate.

-- approving employment, severance and change in control agreements, and any amendments, for Catalyst's executive officers: - administering (or overseeing the administration of) Catalyst's stock option and other equity-based plans and other employee benefit and incentive plans, to the extent consistent with their respective terms; - assessing annually any risks associated with its compensation policies and practices; - reviewing and discussing with management its Compensation Discussion and Analysis disclosure and formally recommending to the Board that it be included in its annual report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement), to the extent required of the Company; - making a recommendation to the Board with respect to the Board's recommendation to its stockholders on any proposal that its stockholders approve the compensation of its Named Executive Officers on an advisory basis; - making a recommendation to the Board, at least once every six years, whether to submit the compensation of its Named Executive Officers to an advisory vote of its stockholders every one, two or three years; - preparing the report of the Compensation Committee required by applicable SEC rules to be included in its annual report on Form 10-K (either directly or by incorporation by reference to its annual proxy statement); - periodically evaluating and making recommendations to the Board concerning the compensation of non-employee directors; and - form and delegate authority to subcommittees when it considers appropriate.
+In 2020, the Compensation Committee consisted of Dr. De Souza, who served as Chairperson, Mr. Lawlor and Dr. Ling.
+After the Annual Meeting, the Compensation Committee will be comprised of Dr. De Souza, Mr. Lawlor and Dr. Ling, with Dr. De Souza continuing to serve as our Compensation Committee Chairperson.

-In 2019, the Compensation Committee consisted of Dr. De Souza, who served as Chairman, Mr. Lawlor and Ms. Hunt.
-Effective March 25, 2020, the Board appointed Dr. Ling to serve on the Compensation Committee.
-After the Annual Meeting, the Compensation Committee will be comprised of Dr. De Souza, Mr. Lawlor, Dr. Ling and Ms. Hunt, with Dr. De Souza continuing to serve as our Compensation Committee Chairman.
 To qualify as independent to serve on the Compensation Committee, the Nasdaq rules require a director not to accept any consulting, advisory, or other compensatory fee from the Company, other than for service on the Board, and that the Board consider all factors specifically relevant to determining whether a director has a relationship to the Company which is material to that director's ability to be independent from management in connection with the duties of a Compensation Committee member, including, but not limited to, the source of compensation of such director, and whether such director is affiliated with the Company, a subsidiary of the Company or an affiliate of a subsidiary of the Company.
 The Board has concluded that the composition of the Compensation Committee meets the requirements for independence under the rules and regulations of Nasdaq and of the SEC.